codyngpriest/alx-higher_level_programming/0x07-python-test_driven_development/README.md

 This is a function that prints a square with the character #.

 4. Text indentation
-This is a function that prints a text with 2 new lines after each of these
-characters: ., ? and :
+This is a function that prints a text with 2 new lines after each of these characters: ., ? and :

+5. Max integer - Unittest
+This is a unittests for the function def max_integer(list=[]):.